 - Prepare your coals. (add the hickory to the coal as needed for the first 4 to 5 hours).
-Once your temperature gauge has stabilized to around 250°F, add 2 chunks of the hickory and place the pork butt FAT SIDE UP on the cooking grate.
+Once your temperature gauge has stabilized to around 225°F, add 2 chunks of the hickory and place the pork butt FAT SIDE UP on the cooking grate.
 Replace the lid and resist lifting it for at least 2 hours.
 Check back to monitor your temperature gauge and adjust the vents as necessary to maintain temperature without lifting the lid.
 Don't worry is the smoker temperature fluctuates.
-Any temperature between 225°F - 250°F is sufficient.
+Any temperature between 220°F - 230°F is sufficient.
 I use THIS DEVICE to monitor both my smoker internal temperature as well as the internal temperature of the meat.

 - Once the pork is cooked through, DOUBLE WRAP the butt(s) in aluminum foil.
-Allow them to rest for 30 minutes on the counter or inside of a dry cooler with a lid.
+Allow them to rest for 2 hours on the counter or inside of a dry cooler with a lid.

-- After the meat has rested, remove from the foil making sure to reserve all of the accumulated juices and blackened bits.
+- After the meat has rested, remove from the foil making sure to incorporate all of the accumulated juices and blackened bits of bark.
 THIS IS THE GOLD.
 Remove the blade bone and shred the meat by hand for a pulled texture.
 Chopping it finely is how it'd typically be served in a barbecue restaurant here in Charleston and is also a good technique.
-Once pulled, pour the juices and the blackened bits over the meat.
-I personally prefer my pork pulled versus chopped fine, and I make a point of adding a little bit of the crunchy blackened bark bits into each sandwich.
+I personally prefer my pork pulled versus chopped.
+I make a point of adding a little bit of the crunchy blackened bark bits into each sandwich.

 for the Carolina Moppin' Sauce or pulled pork mop sauce